Join Us

 If you enjoy making optics survive the real world without losing performance, we want to talk.

-We’re looking for a thermal and structural modeling engineer to predict how our telescopes behave under launch loads and the extremes of orbit, and to turn those predictions into confident design decisions.
+Predict how our telescopes behave under launch loads and the extremes of orbit, and turn those predictions into confident design decisions.

 You will